Alcudia, Majorca, Balearic Islands

 Costa Teguise, Lanzarote, Canary Islands

-Our cheap flights to Barcelona from the UK are very competitively priced, whether one-way or return.
+Cheap flights to Barcelona from the UK are very competitively priced, whether one-way or return.
+Operators such as easyjet offer cheap flights to Barcelona year-round.
 Select your flight date and departure airport to find low-priced tickets to Barcelona.

 Aside from the length of the flight to Barcelona and the fact that there are some great cheap offers available, there are endless reasons to book a trip to Barcelona.